Trump Hates ‘Arbitrary Timelines,’ Yet Gave U.S. 6 Months to Exit Syria: Report

 “As the president has maintained from the beginning, he’s not going to put an arbitrary timeline,” she said.
 “He is measuring it in actually winning the battle, not just putting some random number out there.”

-But on Thursday stunning leaks from the White House Situation Room revealed that in a contentious exchange, Trump demanded the immediate withdrawal of U.S. troops and an end to the civilian stabilization program.
+But on Thursday stunning leaks from the White House situation room revealed that in a contentious exchange, Trump demanded the immediate withdrawal of U.S. troops and an end to the civilian stabilization program.
 When top officials said they’d need more time, Trump put some random number out there: five or six months instead of a year.
 The AP reports:

 Mattis countered, arguing that an immediate withdrawal could be catastrophic and was logistically impossible to pull off in any responsible way, without risking the return of the Islamic State and other terrorist groups in newly liberated territories, the officials said.
 Mattis floated a one-year withdrawal as an alternative.